 Permit to Carry

-Applications for Permit to Carry are accepted BY APPOINTMENT ONLY (scheduling calendar at bottom of this page) at the Scott County Sheriff's Office, Law Enforcement Center, 301 Fuller Street South, Shakopee, Minnesota.
+Applications for Permit to Carry are accepted in person at the Scott County Sheriff's Office, Law Enforcement Center, 301 Fuller Street South, Shakopee, Minnesota.

 Monday–Friday, 8 a.m.–4:30 p.m. (closed holidays)